jackpal/jackpal.github.io/_posts/2009-11-25-Two_very_good_talks_on_ECMAScript_4,_5,_and_6.md

 ---
 date: 2009-11-25 08:33
 tags: JavaScript
+title: Two very good talks on ECMAScript 4, 5, and 6
 ---

-# Two very good talks on ECMAScript 4, 5, and 6

 Yahoo continues to be a source of excellent information on recent and future versions of JavaScript / ECMAScript.
 Here are two very good talks from